ClaudioESSilva/claudioessilva.github.io/content/post/2020-05-28-replicate-permissions-to-new-login-user-with-dbatools.md

 <img src="https://claudioessilva.github.io/img/2020/05/dbatools-export-commands.png" alt="" width="791" height="371" class="aligncenter size-full wp-image-2049" />

 Two of them are related with the login and user permissions.
-`Export-DbaLogin` and `Export-DbaUser` (Rob Sewell (<a href="https://twitter.com/sqldbawithbeard">T</a>) wrote about this last one on his blog post <a href="https://sqldbawithabeard.com/2017/04/10/export-sql-user-permissions-to-t-sql-script-using-powershell-and-dbatools/">Export SQL User Permissions to T-SQL script using PowerShell and dbatools</a> back in 2017.
+`Export-DbaLogin` and `Export-DbaUser` (Rob Sewell ([T](https://twitter.com/sqldbawithbeard)) wrote about this last one on his blog post <a href="https://sqldbawithabeard.com/2017/04/10/export-sql-user-permissions-to-t-sql-script-using-powershell-and-dbatools/">Export SQL User Permissions to T-SQL script using PowerShell and dbatools</a> back in 2017.

 You may be familiar with these ones to export/backup user permissions and, for example, run it again after a database refresh.